-The project entitled Theatre Playground seeks to bring contemporary theatre to schools all over Slovenia and engage participating students not only as consumers of art, but also as creative producers.
-The project aspires to establish art as an entity in its own right and thus posits artistic practice as an outstanding teaching instrument, liable to produce impressive results.
+The project entitled Theatre Playground seeked to bring contemporary theatre to schools all over Slovenia and to engage participating students not only as consumers of art, but also as creative producers.
+The project aspired to establish art as an entity in its own right and thus presented artistic practice as an outstanding teaching instrument, liable to produce impressive results.

 The last couple of years have seen Bunker invest its efforts in providing art & culture education within the school system and the inevitable realisation in the process was that this particular area of education is severely malnourished in terms of suitable human resources and lacks relevant contact with contemporary practices as far as its content and methodology go.
 The school system on one side and art on the other are two diametrically different entities and there’s no pre-existing model available to simply translate one into the other.
 Art education makes sense and produces relevant results only if it enables a direct encounter with a given work of art (i.e. contemporary and relevant artistic expression and its related context) and with its creators.

-The essential aim of the project is therefore to offer employment to young artists and have them teach contemporary cultural and artistic contents in schools.
-More than 20 schools from the entire Slovenia are to take part in the project, each hosting young artists who are to contribute in compulsory elective contents (theatre clubs and dance in part), in Slovenian language class and in all the courses that adopt artistic approaches with otherwise non-artistic contents.
-Carried out in schools for the most part, this programme will be accompanied by an abundant offer of theatre performances with corresponding workshops, conversations and experiences of cultural tourism in Maribor and Ljubljana, the cities that schools will be invited to visit as part of their cultural content.
+The essential aim of the project was therefore to offer employment to young artists and have them teach contemporary cultural and artistic contents in schools.
+More than 20 schools from the entire Slovenia have taken part in the project, each hosting young artists who were contributing in compulsory elective contents (theatre clubs and dance in part), in Slovenian language class and in all the courses that adopt artistic approaches with otherwise non-artistic contents.
+Carried out in schools for the most part, the programme was accompanied by an abundant offer of theatre performances with corresponding workshops, conversations and experiences of cultural tourism in Maribor and Ljubljana, the cities that schools were invited to visit as part of their cultural content.

 * Audience – 2017/2018